microshift-io/microshift-documentation/content/en/docs/getting-started/_index.md

 sudo install -t /usr/local/bin {kubectl,oc}
 ```

+### Copy Kubeconfig

-Depending on the user that will be administrating the system it may be required to copy the kubeconfig to a location that can be accessed by the user.
+Copy the kubeconfig to the default location that can be accessed without administrator privilege.

 ```Bash
 mkdir ~/.kube